-NCPH participates in a variety of advocacy efforts to represent the interests of public history practitioners and promote historical understanding, which is of essential value in civil society.
+NCPH participates in a variety of advocacy efforts, as outlined in the NCPH Advocacy Policy, to represent the interests of public history practitioners and promote historical understanding, which is of essential value in civil society.
 The NCPH Board of Directors speaks out on behalf of the membership by:

 - Developing partnerships and relationships with other organizations, professions and professionals, and communities;